 Honesty is the best policy.

 Be as specific and detailed as possible with descriptions, especially any flaws, wear, or defects.
-Not only is it just bad juju to lie about authenticity or condition, but it builds trust and on some of these platforms, their team of professionals won’t let it happen.
+Not only is it just bad juju to lie about authenticity or condition, but it builds trust but good reviews.

 Clean your clothes.

 This should go without saying, but the clothes should be clean and free of wrinkles when you send them out.

 Posting a link to Poshmark or Depop is a great way to bring in traffic from people you know.
 People are more likely to buy clothes from people they know.
 Maybe your friend didn’t know you were selling that skirt she’s loved for ages.

 Landfills are inundated with one garbage truck of textiles every second.

 Let the image of 1.5 Empire State Buildings of thrown-away clothing every day sink in for a moment…

 While a lot of this textile waste happens not on the consumer level, but on the production level (fabric offcuts, deadstock clothing, etc), we still have the power to cut that clothing trash by a significant margin.